-To complement this emerging approach, today we’re pleased to release our new NGINX Kubernetes Ingress Controller.
+To complement this emerging approach, today we’re pleased to release our new NGINX Ingress Controller.
 This new capability provides enterprise‑grade delivery services for Kubernetes applications, enhancing interaction between the application and end users, and between the application and upstream resources.

-The NGINX Kubernetes Ingress Controller includes support for load balancing, SSL termination, URI rewrites, and other key application delivery features.
+NGINX Ingress Controller includes support for load balancing, SSL termination, URI rewrites, and other key application delivery features.
 Users of NGINX Plus get access to additional features such as session persistence and JWT authentication for APIs.

-The NGINX Kubernetes Ingress Controller is important for making NGINX and NGINX Plus available for use in a wide range of development projects and emerging architectural solutions that incorporate Kubernetes.
+NGINX Ingress Controller is important for making NGINX and NGINX Plus available for use in a wide range of development projects and emerging architectural solutions that incorporate Kubernetes.
 For instance, NGINX is announcing an Ingress controller solution for load balancing on the Red Hat OpenShift Container Platform.
 This new solution supports enterprise-grade application delivery, application management, and improved security for Red Hat’s OpenShift contain platform.